Global Studies FAQ

 The short answer is “no”, but the following is relevant.
 There are certain advanced level courses that may fulfill the language requirement and is a GLBL- paired or -core course.
 Ex: FREN 015

 First, students should complete the online Global Studies minor or major application form.
 The Global Studies coordinator will contact you to discuss your plan.
-Second, students wanting to add the major need to complete the Individualized Special Major form and obtain the necessary signatures.
+Second, students wanting to add the major need to complete the Individualized Major form and obtain the necessary signatures.
 Finally, once the coordinator has approved your plan for the major or minor, you will need to add it in the portal.

-All courses that comprise your special major, including courses that are not Global Studies eligible (e.g. STAT 011) but are necessary for your theme should be included.
+All courses that comprise your individualized major, including courses that are not Global Studies eligible (e.g. STAT 011) but are necessary for your theme should be included.
 Please note that a minimum of six credits must be Global Studies-eligible.

 In most cases, it is necessary to amend the form and obtain signature approvals or complete a new form.